Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 Additionally, tools often have limited access to your site and do not have all the data they need to see the big picture.
 That’s why the best SEO audit is one performed by a human.

 Of course, a human uses many tools, too (we’ll write more about that later), but above all, an experienced engineer can consider the particular situation of a given site.
 A human will also directly answer your questions and concerns about particular issues.

 As earlier stated, an SEO audit helps you to know your website’s health.
 This way, you will know what to improve on and pinpoint things dragging you behind.
 So here comes the next big question – why should you conduct an SEO audit regularly?

-Why is it worth performing an SEO audit regularly, and not only once?
+Why is it worth performing a Tech SEO Audit Regularly?

 Google’s search algorithm keeps changing regularly, and you should change with it.
 If you want to dominate your industry, you should constantly lookout for what’s new in the digital space.
 To do that, you’ve got to continually perform a technical SEO audit and adapt to the changes.

-Regularly auditing your website for the technical factors is important to ensure your digital asset is aligned to Google’s best practice.
+Regularly auditing your website for technical factors is important to ensure your digital asset is aligned to Google’s best practices.
 Here are the areas that are worth analyzing in a technical SEO audit.

 There are different types of SEO audits.
 Some focus more on the site’s content architecture, and others take into account internal and external linking.
 A technical SEO audit is different.
 It mainly helps you understand how Google’s robots see and index your site and how individual elements on the page affect crawl speed and user experience.

 A good technical audit also includes assessing the technology used, languages, JS framework, and the level of external resources on the site.
 The more experienced and technical background the engineer performs, the more specific suggestions for recommended changes you will get.